resque/resque/README.markdown

 Resque
 ======

-Resque creates and processes background jobs.
-It is heavily inspired by DelayedJob, which rocks.
+Resque is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later.

+Background jobs can be any Ruby class or module that responds to `perform`.
+Your existing classes can easily be converted to background jobs or you can create new classes specifically to do work.
+Or, you can do both.

-Resque is comprised of three parts:
+Resque is heavily inspired by DelayedJob (which rocks) and is comprised of three parts:

-1. Queues: FIFO queues for storing jobs to be processed
+1. A Ruby library for creating jobs
-2. Workers: Persistent, distributed Ruby processes which do work
+2. A Rake task for processing jobs
-3. Frontend: A Sinatra app for monitoring queues and workers
+3. A Sinatra app for monitoring queues, jobs, and workers.

 Resque workers can be distributed between multiple machines, support priorities, are resililent to memory bloat / "leaks," are optimized for REE (but work on MRI and JRuby), tell you what they're doing, and expect failure.

-Resque queues are persistent, support atomic push and pop, support constant time push and pop, provide visibility into their contents, and store plain-jane Ruby classes as jobs.
+Resque queues are persistent, support atomic, constant time push and pop (thanks to Redis), provide visibility into their contents, and store jobs as simple JSON packages.

 The Resque frontend tells you what workers are doing, what workers are not doing, what queues you're using, what's in those queues, provides